wrkzk/agent-platform-comparison/README.md

-# agent-platform-comparison
+# AI Agent Platform Comparison
-A comparison of three competitors in the AI agent space: SmythOS, Langroid, and LangChain
+A comparison of three competitors in the AI agent space: SmythOS, Langroid, and LangChain.